Genivia/ugrep/README.md

            >1     An error occurred.

            If -q or --quiet or --silent is used and a line is selected, the exit status is 0 even if an error occurred.

     CONFIGURATION
            The ug command is intended for context-dependent interactive searching and is equivalent to the ugrep --config command to load the default configuration file `.ugrep' when present in the working directory or in the home directory.

-           A configuration file contains `NAME=VALUE' pairs per line, where `NAME` is  the  name  of a long option (without `--') and `=VALUE' is an argu- ment, which is optional and may be omitted  depending  on  the  option.
+           A configuration file contains `NAME=VALUE' pairs per line, where `NAME` is the name of a long option (without `--') and `=VALUE' is an argument, which is optional and may be omitted depending on the option.
 Empty lines and lines starting with a `#' are ignored.

            The --config=FILE option and its abbreviated form ---FILE load the specified configuration file located in the working directory or, when not found, located in the home directory.
 An error is produced when FILE is not found or cannot be read.

-           Command line options are parsed in the following order: the  configura- tion  file is loaded first, followed by the remaining options and argu- ments on the command line.
+           Command line options are parsed in the following order: the configuration file is loaded first, followed by the remaining options and arguments on the command line.

            The --save-config option saves a `.ugrep' configuration file to the working directory with a subset of the current options.
 The --save- config=FILE option saves the configuration to FILE.
 The configuration is written to standard output when FILE is a `-'.

     GLOBBING
-           Globbing  is  used  by options -g, --include, --include-dir, --include- from, --exclude, --exclude-dir, --exclude-from  and  --ignore-files  to match  pathnames  and  basenames in recursive searches.
+           Globbing is used by options -g, --include, --include-dir, --include-from, --exclude, --exclude-dir, --exclude-from and --ignore-files to match pathnames and basenames in recursive searches.
 Glob arguments for these options should be quoted to prevent shell globbing.

            Globbing supports gitignore syntax and the corresponding matching rules, except that a glob normally matches files but not directories.
 If a glob ends in a path separator `/', then it matches directories but not files, as if --include-dir or --exclude-dir is specified.
 When a glob contains a path separator `/', the full pathname is matched.
-Oth- erwise  the  basename  of a file or directory is matched.
+Otherwise the basename of a file or directory is matched.
 For example, *.h matches foo.h and bar/foo.h.  bar/*.h matches bar/foo.h but not foo.h and not bar/bar/foo.h.
 Use a leading `/' to force /*.h to match foo.h but not bar/foo.h.

            When a glob starts with a `^' or a `!' as in -g^GLOB, the match is negated.
 Likewise, a `!' (but not a `^') may be used with globs in the files specified --include-from, --exclude-from, and --ignore-files to negate the glob match.
 Empty lines or lines starting with a `#' are ignored.

            Glob Syntax and Conventions